ixion-spacecat/ixions-realm/src/terminal-frog.md

 ### Views and Power Ups

-{% gallery 2,
+{% gallery "controls-and-options" %}
-  "/img/art-terminal-frog-options.jpg"
+{% galleryImage "/img/art-terminal-frog-options.jpg", "Views and Power Ups" %}
-%}
+{% endgallery %}

 I think these views were intended to be a part of the options menu.
 - Jump Range Indicator: an accessability option?